Bad Computer 2

 Assessment

 I’m not a regular user of conventional computer and mobile phone systems.
 I recall recently being disappointed I couldn’t hardwire (USB) or use Bluetooth to transfer a few phone photographs to a computer.
-As for downloading files on Android (and far as I know iOS/Apple phones), it’s bewildering that it’s impossible to dump in a custom folder for later retrieval.
+As for downloading files on Android (and far as I know iOS/Apple phones), it’s bewildering that it’s impossible to dump in a custom folder.
 Yet customization of app browsing, and the systems themselves, make this sometimes impossible.
 Apps often opt to ‘helpfully’ open files in secondary apps with no stock ‘save’ options.
-It’s no wonder people use email and multi‐stage processes to move a few files from place to place.
-Or that people hate PDFs, because who knows what they will open in, and what the app will do?
+It’s no wonder people use email and multi‐stage processes to move a few files.
+Or that people hate PDFs, because who knows which app a PDF will open in?
 And don’t tell me networked files (‘the cloud’) is the answer, because they are often unavailable or limited in access.
-Stock desktop file browsers may be clumsy, but ‘helpful’ replacements drive millions to madness,
+Stock desktop file browsers may be clumsy, but ‘helpful’ replacements drive millions to madness.

 Prev